neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

     f.show()
 ```

+This function is part of a class.
+See the [full code](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/blog_post_segment_satellite_ndvi.ipynb) for more details.

-Now we can change the `threshold` value set earlier and see how that affects the regression.
+We can change the `threshold` value set earlier and see how that affects the regression.
 The paper notes that we should select the `threshold` value which has the best regression model.

 We'll run this code for all images and plot the results.